-If you/your child agree to participate in this part of the study, a member of the study team will contact you to schedule a visit whenever your child's regular doctor makes a change to his or her treatment (for example, a change to diet or medication).
+If you agree to participate in this part of the study, a member of the study team will contact you to schedule a visit whenever your regular doctor makes a change to your treatment (for example, a change to your diet or medication).

-At this visit, you/your child will be asked to complete questionnaires about his or her medical history, medicine(s), tests results, quality of life and symptoms.
-You/your child can complete the study forms, which will take about 30 to 45 minutes, at home or during the visit.
+At this visit, you will be asked to complete questionnaires about you and your medical history, medicine(s), tests results, quality of life and symptoms.
+You can complete the study forms, which will take about 30 to 45 minutes, at home or during the visit.